 An extraordinary life

-Initially, they worked at St Thomas' Hospital, London, before joining the Army as a medical officer.
-She was sent to South Africa a year later and gained a reputation as a first-class surgeon.
-It was in South Africa that Barry carried out the first successful caesarean section in 1826.
+Initially, they worked at St Thomas' Hospital, London, before joining the army as a medical officer.
+Barry was sent to South Africa a year later and it was here that Barry carried out the first successful Caesarean section in 1826.

 From there Barry went on to have a distinguished career as an army surgeon in Cape Town in South Africa, the Island of St Helena and Trinidad and Tobago, ending their career in Canada as Inspector General of military hospitals.

 Barry was considered a bad-tempered, squeaky-voiced eccentric, often teased by colleagues for their voice.
 It is said that Barry challenged tormentors to duels, shooting one man dead through the lung.
 (Teasing died down after this particular incident.)

 Florence Nightingale hated Barry, writing after their death: